alihuber/gvim_rails_setup/README.md

     ruby extconf.rb
     make

-Don't forget to copy `IndexedSearch.vim` into the `plugin`-directory!
+Don't forget to copy the files in the `plugin`-directory!